NASCAR suspends Bubba Wallace 1 race for Las Vegas crash - WHIZ News

 Larson tried to turn away from him and several times lifted his arms to block Wallace’s shoves, but Wallace got in multiple shots before a NASCAR safety worker separated the two.

-His post did not address wrecking Larson — Wallace had claimed his steering broke when he hit the wall — or apologize specifically to the other driver.
+His post did not address wrecking Larson — Wallace had claimed his steering broke when he hit the wall — or apologize specifically to the champion.

 “I compete with immense passion, and with passion at times comes frustration,” Wallace wrote.
 “Upon reflecting, I should have represented our partners and core team values better than I did by letting my frustrations follow me outside of the car.
 You live and learn, and I intend to learn from this.”